Skip to main content

 She said her health-care providers recommended she take time off in order to heal.

 “I have loved my time working with this community.
-I want to thank the community for giving me the honour and the privilege of working for you.”
+I want to thank the community for giving me the honour and the privilege of working for you,” Jackson said when submitting her resignation.

-In an email to CTV News Winnipeg, the CAO of Winnipeg Beach said the Senior Elections Officer (SEO) will be authorized to start the process of organizing a byelection to replace Jackson at the next council meeting.
+In an email to CTV News Winnipeg, the town’s CAO Sharon Desiatnyk said the Senior Elections Officer (SEO) will be authorized to start that process.
+However, due to the high percentage of seasonal voters, they said it will likely not happen until next summer.

-In the meantime, Deputy Mayor Jean Gendron will chair council meetings.
+In the meantime, Deputy Mayor Gendron will chair council meetings.

 CTVNews.ca Top Stories